oliver408i/rknn-object-detection/README.md

 ### Run on Orange Pi
 1. Upload `pp.py` and `npuPipeline.py` as well as `model.rknn` to the orange pi.
 2. You can use `npuPipeline.py`, which will get all detections of every `.jpeg` image in the `images` folder.
 You can change this in the code.
 You can also change the output to go wherever you need it to go
 Camera streaming is still WIP and to be tested in Tuesday
+### Private usecase
+- `webServerTesting.py` opens a Bottle webserver on 8080 that serves the latest detection result directly from the npu pipeline.
+Only the latest result is served and the oldest results are deleted to avoid a memory leak in the pipeline.
+- The web server is meant for other devices to easily access detection results
+- It is current just a POC and closes itself after all images are processed, but once camera streaming is implemented, it will facilitate a (hopefully) reliable and simple way to send results elsewhere
+## Notes on the code
+The only code here that is completely new is the `pp.py` and two pipeline programs.
+All the converting code is based off existing RKNN api examples and resources.
+The `upload.py` is just a short script to upload the finished model and I don't consider it a full program.
+The whole RKNN toolkit is not well documented (and also not well written) which made this whole thing a complete mess to make.
+It did work out in the end, which is why this is here now, but it took quite a lot of work.